 Here are some of the pros and cons of being your own lawyer.

 - Costs: You may pay less money overall if you represent yourself.
 A Lawyer bills between $150 to $400 per hour they work on your case.
-If you represent yourself, you will not have to pay these fees.

 - New Experience: You will learn a lot about the law and our legal system.